Parent guide

 Skipping written working

-In Cambridge 0580, method marks are awarded for working shown.
-A correct final answer with no working can still lose marks if the question expects working.
+In Cambridge 0580, method marks are awarded for working shown on paper.
+A correct final answer with no working can still score zero if the mark scheme awards method steps.
+The student loses marks for right thinking that was never written down.

-• Crossing out working that turned out to be correct.
+• Crossing out working that turned out to be correct because the student doubted it mid-question.

-• Writing the answer in the margin without the line that produced it.
+• Writing the answer in the margin without the calculation line that produced it.

 Pattern 5